sanket20x/finacplus-playwright-assignment/README.md

-# FinacPlus QA Automation Assignment
+# Demoqa and Reqress automation using playwright, javscript

 This repository contains UI and API automation tests implemented using **Playwright with JavaScript** as part of the QA study.